zihangen/IDLF23Group4/README.md

 to calculate the Syncnet confidence score for one of the videos. you could use the calculate_syncnet.sh file in scripts.
 Change the following fields:  ORIGNAME='name of original video without extension'
 NOISYNAME='name of noisy video without extension'
 OUTNAME='output name'
-VIDEODIR='directory where the video and noisy video could be found', Or used the python script in scripts/sycnetscore.py.
+VIDEODIR='directory where the video and noisy video could be found'
+Or use the python script in scripts/sycnetscore.py to calculate syncnet scores for a batch of items in a folder.
 Note that you have to be in the geneface environment to execute this code.